TongLing/tongling.github.io/_posts/2022-10-02-Fragility.md

 I've been wondering recently if mobile payment is truly convenient.

 I now go out with nothing but my phone, which is far more convenient than before.
 The issue is that I will undoubtedly need to bring my phone.
-I used to need to bring my wallet, but now I just need to bring my phone.
-If I forget to bring my phone, or if I'm on the road and it's lost, broken, or dead, it's a disaster because I can't make calls, take the subway, or pay...
+I used to bring my wallet, but now I just need to bring my phone.
+If I forget to bring my phone, or if I'm on the road and my phone is lost, broken, or dead, it's a disaster because I can't make calls, or pay with anything...